ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 ?>
 ```

 What is occurring here is a task being repeated over and over until it is satisfied.
 In this case, we are finding odd numbers from 1 - 99 and listing them.
 The syntax may appear weird, but if you think about how PHP works, each statement complements another to create a working function.
-Let’s walk through the syntax and logic.
+Let's walk through the syntax and logic.

 We create a "for" loop to repetitively complete a task
 In this case, the task we are performing is echoing the value of $num in paragraph tasks